-Itemize box: The automatic default is to itemize.
+Itemize box: The box is always checked on this schedule.
 You are required to itemize investments that exceed \$100.
 If your committee made two or more payments to the same payee to purchase an investment, the total of which exceeded \$100, enter each payment separately.